 Municipal Electric Authority of Georgia (MEAG)

 MEAG Power, a not-for-profit public energy consortium based in Fulton County, Georgia, was created by the Georgia General Assembly in 1975 to provide power to small cities and towns.
 Since then, 49 communities throughout the state have joined the public corporation.
 MEAG estimates its share of Vogtle reactors 3&4 construction costs (22.7 percent) will come to $4.2 billion.
 To finance that amount, MEAG has issued three series of bonds since 2009: Project M bonds, Project J bonds, and Project P bonds.
 The three Projects represent a certain percent of MEAG’s share of the reactors’ expected output.
 The communities in the consortium have agreed to buy their power from one of the Projects and in turn are obligated to bear the financing costs of Vogtle construction.
 Further increases to the reactors’ cost will cause small Georgia municipalities to dig deeper for funds.
-MEAG Power had $6.63 billion of outstanding debt at the end of 2012.
+MEAG Power had $5.7 billion in long-term debt at the end of the third quarter of 2013.

 MEAG was able to designate its three series of bonds as “Build America Bonds” under the Recovery Act of 2009.
 As such, MEAG is entitled to receive cash subsidy payments from the U.S. Treasury that will cover 35% of the interest the company will pay to bond holders.
 That means that even if MEAG does no receive a DOE loan guarantee, taxpayers will still be partly subsidizing the construction of Vogtle Units 3&4.